 Futures bettors, and bettors that have a firm conviction in the direction of a particular team, like to bet on NBA Win Totals.
 Since these are futures bets, they take a while to pay out, so not every type of bettor likes them.

 How many games are in an NBA season?

 The usual NBA season has 82 games in a regular season, not including the playoff games that come after.
 In the 2019-2020 and 2021-22 seasons, there were less than 82 games played due to the COVID-19 pandemic.
 Lockouts can also cause a shortened season, like in 2011-12.

 Where can you bet on NBA Win Totals?

 Any sportsbook that offers NBA futures will usually have win totals for all or most NBA teams available.
-Occasionally, throughout the season, certain teams will be pulled from sportsbooks while they try to reassess the value of the respective teams..
+Occasionally, throughout the season, specific teams will be pulled from sportsbooks while they try to reassess the value of the respective teams.